tem11010/OrdinalData/README.md

 The script for the liability threshold model Figure (Figure 1) can be found [here](https://github.com/bradverhulst/OrdinalData/blob/master/LTMfig.R).
 The script for the first simulation study and Figure 2 can be found [here](https://github.com/bradverhulst/OrdinalData/blob/master/numOrdCat.R).
 The script for the second and thirds simulation stuies and Figure 3 can be found [here](https://github.com/bradverhulst/OrdinalData/blob/master/polySerialSim.R).
+You can download the scripts by right-clicking on one of the links and selecting *Download Linked File*.

 ---
 # Description of a Function to Calculate the Bias in the Product-Moment correlation with ordinal data